Air Traffic Organization: Air Traffic Control System Command Center

 The Air Traffic Control System Command Center serves as the principal element of the Systems Operations Division of the Air Traffic Organization and is responsible for the real-time command, control, and oversight of the National Airspace System (NAS).
 It was first established in April 1970 at FAA Headquarters.
 In 1994, it was moved to Herndon, Virginia.
 In 2011, it was relocated to the Vint Hill area of Northern Virginia near Warrenton, Virginia.

 En Route and Oceanic Services

 Air traffic controllers in En Route and Oceanic Services manage aircraft at the highest levels over the continental U.S., Alaska, the Arctic Ocean north of Alaska, and far-out regions into the Atlantic and Pacific oceans.
-Controllers at 20 air route traffic control centers coordinate with Terminal, Technical Operations, and Systems Operations services to provide seamless air traffic services.
+Controllers at 20 air route traffic control centers coordinate with Terminal, Technical Operations, and Systems Operations services to provide air traffic services.

 En Route and Oceanic Services provide air traffic services to ATO customers operating in the national airspace system, as well as international airspace assigned to U.S. control.